Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 Hair transplant scabs not falling off?

-The formation of scabs is natural, but their persistence isn’t ideal.
-Your surgeon might need to adjust your post-operative care routine or examine the area to ensure proper healing.
-Remember, every patient’s healing process is unique.
+What might happen: Your surgeon might need to adjust your post-operative care routine or examine the area to ensure proper healing.

 Several factors could be contributing to delayed scab healing:

-2. Improper Washing Technique You might be too gentle during washing, afraid of causing damage.
-Ironically, this can lead to scab buildup.
-Your surgeon might demonstrate the correct pressure and circular motions needed to gradually remove loose scabs while protecting the grafts.
+Being too gentle can actually lead to scab buildup.
+Your surgeon might demonstrate the correct pressure and circular motions needed.

-Warning Signs to Watch For:
+⚠️ Warning Signs to Watch For:

 • Redness spreading beyond the scabbed areas